FREQUENTLY ASKED QUESTIONS

 Are there any rules regarding IP assignment?

-Can applicants still apply if they've received a prior SBIR Phase I award?
+Can applicants still apply if they've received a prior SBIR award?

-In the description of round 2 in the challenge overview it's mentioned, “or they may choose to submit a proposal to one of SMD’s 15 established technology programs".
-Is there a link to access these technology programs?
+The description of Round Two in the challenge overview mentions winners “may choose to submit a proposal to one of SMD’s 15 established technology programs."
+Is there a link to access information about these technology programs?